Grant Robertson: Personal life

 Robertson lives in the suburb of Northland, in Wellington City, with his partner Alf Kaiwai, whom he met through playing rugby together for the Wellington-based Krazy Knights, New Zealand's first gay rugby team.
 After 10 years in a relationship, they held a civil union ceremony in January 2009.
+Alf had worked for Treasury, then became a bus driver.

 Robertson was among New Zealand's first prominent gay politicians, and drew media focus as the country's first openly gay deputy prime minister.
 In his maiden statement, given on 9 December 2008, Robertson alluded to his sexuality as a part, but not the whole, of his identity:

 I am proud and comfortable with who I am.
 Being gay is part of who I am, just as is being a former diplomat, a fan of the mighty ...
 Wellington Lions, and a fan of New Zealand music and New Zealand literature.
 My political view is defined by my sexuality only inasmuch as it has given me an insight into how people can be marginalised and discriminated against, and how much I abhor that.
 I am lucky that I have largely grown up in a generation that is not fixated on issues such as sexual orientation.
 I am not—and neither should others be.

 In a 2012 interview with Guyon Espiner, he hit out at the suggestion that being gay could prevent him from understanding the concerns of ordinary New Zealanders:

 That’s one of the things that irritates me the most.
 How can you say that?
 That someone won’t understand New Zealanders because they’re gay.
 I understand all sorts of things about being a New Zealander.
 I understand what happens when your dad goes to prison.
 I understand what it’s like when the All Blacks lose.
 You know?
 I understand what it’s like when you’re trying to work out if you’ve got enough money to do [renovation] to the house?
 It’s bullshit.